I'm Adam Steadman

 These certifications are earned through demonstrated technical competence, deployment history and ongoing training.
 They are not bought.

-Peplink Gold Partner
+Peplink Platinum Partner

-Gold Partner status is Peplink's top-tier channel designation.
+Platinum Partner status is Peplink's top-tier channel designation.
 It requires proven deployment history, technical certification and consistent customer satisfaction.
 In practical terms: priority technical support from Peplink's engineering team, early access to new products and direct escalation paths for complex deployments.
 Maintained through ongoing project delivery and annual recertification.

 PCE-Trainer Certified